zdharma-continuum/zinit/README.md

     zplugin ice as"command" pick"build/zsd*" make"install PREFIX=/tmp"; zplugin light zdharma/zshelldoc
     ```

+  - Fixed problem with binary-release selection (`from"gh-r"`) by adding Ice-mod `bpick`, which
+    should be used for this purpose instead of `pick`, which selects file within plugin tree.

 * 06-11-2017
   - The subcommand `clist` now prints `3` completions per line (not `1`).
 This makes large amount
     of completions to look better.
 Argument can be given, e.g. `6`, to increase the grouping.